8 Flora

-Flora (minor planet designation: 8 Flora) is a large, bright main-belt asteroid.
-It is the innermost large asteroid: no asteroid closer to the Sun has a diameter above 25 kilometres (20% that of Flora), and not until 20-km 149 Medusa was discovered was an asteroid known to orbit at a closer mean distance.
+8 Flora is a large, bright main-belt asteroid.
+It is the innermost large asteroid: no asteroid closer to the Sun has a diameter above 25 kilometers (20% that of Flora), and not until 20-km 149 Medusa was discovered was an asteroid known to orbit at a closer mean distance.
 It is the seventh-brightest asteroid with a mean opposition magnitude of +8.7.
 Flora can reach a magnitude of +8.1 at a favorable opposition near perihelion, such as occurred in November 2020 when it was 0.88 AU from Earth.

 Discovery and naming

 Flora was discovered by J. R. Hind on 18 October 1847.
 It was his second asteroid discovery after 7 Iris.

 The name Flora was proposed by John Herschel, from Flora, the Latin goddess of flowers and gardens, wife of Zephyrus (the personification of the West wind), and mother of Spring.
 The Greek equivalent is Chloris, who has her own asteroid, 410 Chloris, but in Greek 8 Flora is also called 8 Chloris (8 Χλωρίς).